ilario/automated-spray-from-3Dprinter/README.md

 ### Spray nozzle

-A XXX nozzle has been selected for outputting a fine mist spray.
+A XXX nozzle from Bete Ltd. has been selected for outputting a fine mist spray.
 It has been installed in place of the extruder nozzle.

 ### Pump